-Therefore, there are plenty of people who have reduced their sugar intake but unknowingly are consuming significant amounts of fructose every day.
-This could be one of the reasons that they don’t lose weight or improve their overall health.
+Therefore, there are plenty of people who have reduced their sugar intake but are still consuming significant amounts of fructose every day.
+This could be one of the reasons that they don’t lose weight or that their overall health doesn’t improve.

-To follow this healthy weight loss plan, we recommend completely eliminating the following foods that are high in fructose:
+To follow this healthy weight loss plan, we recommend completely eliminating the following high fructose foods:

 - Sweetened breakfast cereals

-On the other hand, we recommend significantly reducing these fruits that also contain high levels of fructose (the list goes from more to less fructose):
+On the other hand, we recommend reducing as much as possible fruits that also contain significant levels of fructose (the list goes from more to less fructose):

 - Mango and papaya